Bad Brains (album): Reception and influence

 Reviewing for The Village Voice in 1982, Robert Christgau said, "Turn a fusion band into hardcore propheteers and you end up with fast heavy metal.
 The best kind for damn sure, especially since they turn their rage into Positive Mental Attitude.
 I like it fine.
 But great punks give up more than a salubrious blur."

 The album was a crucial step in the evolution of hardcore punk and the eventual fusion of hard rock and reggae adopted later by bands like Sublime, Fishbone, and 311.

 Adam Yauch of Beastie Boys was quoted as saying that this album is "the best punk/hardcore album of all time".

-To this day, many people involved in the hardcore scene regard it as one of the greatest hardcore albums of all time and a groundbreaking release for the hardcore punk genre.
+The album was inducted into the Decibel Hall of Fame in 2007.

 Chuck Eddy wrote that Bad Brains "incorporated metal dynamics, Rastafari dub (for which they'd never again find a pocket as deep as the one here), and reckless R&B polypercussion.
 The last factor's the one they're rarely given credit for, but the first time I heard their manned collision 'Pay to Cum', the only great song they will ever record, I thought it sounded like the Buzzcocks produced by Chic.
 Only nastier, and noisier."